Charles Starkweather: 1958 murder spree

-Starkweather and Fugate drove to a wealthy section of Lincoln, where they entered the home of industrialist C. Lauer Ward and his wife Clara.
+Starkweather and Fugate drove to a wealthy section of Lincoln, where they entered the home of industrialist Chester Lauer Ward and his wife Clara.
 Starkweather stabbed their maid Ludmila "Lilyan" Fencl to death, then waited for Lauer and Clara to return home.
-Starkweather killed the family dog by breaking its neck, to keep it from alerting the Wards.
-Clara arrived first alone, and was also stabbed to death.
-Starkweather later admitted to having thrown a knife at Clara, but insisted that Fugate had stabbed her numerous times, killing her.
+Starkweather killed the family dog by breaking its neck to keep it from alerting the Wards.
+Clara arrived first alone and was also stabbed to death.
+Starkweather later admitted to having thrown a knife at Clara but insisted that Fugate had stabbed her numerous times, killing her.
 When Lauer Ward returned home that evening, Starkweather shot and killed him.
+While Starkweather and Fugate were in the house, the Wards' newspapers arrived, and they cut out the front-page pictures of themselves and Fugate's dead family.
+These pictures were found on them later, casting doubt on Caril's claim that she didn't know her family was dead.
 Starkweather and Fugate filled Ward's black 1956 Packard with stolen jewelry from the house and fled Nebraska.

 The murders of the Wards and Fencl caused an uproar within Lancaster County.
+The flames of public fear were fanned by the era's ongoing panic about "juvenile delinquency."
 Law enforcement agencies in the region sent their officers on a house-to-house search for the perpetrators.
 Governor Victor Emanuel Anderson contacted the Nebraska National Guard, and the Lincoln chief of police called for a block-by-block search of that city.
 After several sightings of Starkweather and Fugate were reported, the Lincoln Police Department was accused of incompetence for being unable to capture the pair.
+Vigilante gangs were formed, and local sheriff Merle Karnopp started forming a posse by arming men he found in bars.

 Needing a new car because of Ward's Packard having been identified, the couple came upon traveling salesman Merle Collison sleeping in his Buick along the highway outside Douglas, Wyoming.
 After Collison was awakened, he was fatally shot.
-Starkweather later accused Fugate of performing a coup-de-grace after his shotgun jammed.
+Starkweather later accused Fugate of performing a coup-de-grâce after his shotgun jammed.
 Starkweather claimed Fugate was the "most trigger-happy person" he had ever met.
 Fugate denied ever having killed anyone.

 The salesman's car had a parking brake, which was something new to Starkweather.
 While he attempted to drive away, the car stalled because the brake had not been released.
 He tried to restart the engine, and a passing motorist, geologist Joe Sprinkle, stopped to help.
 Starkweather threatened him with the rifle, and an altercation ensued.
 At that moment, Natrona County Sheriff's Deputy William Romer arrived on the scene.
 Fugate ran to him, yelling something to the effect of: "It's Starkweather!
 He's going to kill me!"